 The student should also seek funding from other sources, such as a hosting institution or conference organizers.
 After these steps are taken, the student may apply for travel support from the Mathematics Department directly.
 The student should submit the application(s) as early as possible to secure funding before booking travel, but certainly at least one month prior to the date of travel.
 The student will receive a written response within 10 days.

-- To apply, the student should submit by e-mail to the Math Dept Staff a description of the conference (including titles, dates, web URL’s) and the intended use and total amount of funding requested.
+To apply, the student should submit by email to the Graduate Program Assistant a description of the conference (including titles, dates, web URL’s) and the intended use and total amount of funding requested.
 The application should also specify other sources and amounts of funding that the student has applied for/secured.